Firefox-Pro-Coding/react-composition-api/README.md

   ```
   Callbacks will be called when the component mounted and unmounted.

   Callback are wrapped in `React.useEffect` hook, so using onMounted and onUnmounted is basically the same as React.useEffect with empty array as deps, except it is allow to use inside if statement, and the order doesn't matter.

+  Reactions won't be auto torn down in life cyclehooks.

   Tips: You can call `onUnmounted` synchronously inside `onMounted`.